Gopal-Khadka/GameHub2/README.md

 ## Sorting Games

 Using sort selector, we can now sort games on basis of specific ordering like `name` , `rating` and more.
 However, some games are missing images which will be handled in the next section.

+## Handling Games Without Image

+We just return a placeholder image whenever the url is not found.
+We can use any image we want.